VinceSMC/sandbox/effect-components/layer-types/highlight.md

 Sets the number of additional character positions on each side of the highlight that fade between their existing color and the configured highlight color.
 <br>Each character still uses one solid color.
 This option creates a color falloff between neighboring characters and does not blur or partially color a character.
-<br>A value of `0` creates a hard edge around the highlighted characters.

 ### include spaces
 ```yaml